ammar-y62/ammar-learns-everything/data-structures-algorithms/data-structures.md

 - First-In-First-Out structure
 - Use `collections.deque` for O(1) enqueue/dequeue
 - Useful for BFS, scheduling, streaming data
+- If each item is added and removed at most once, then the total time is amortized O(1) per operation — even if there’s a loop.

 ```python
 from collections import deque